josymarss/josymarss/README.md

 #### About
 Experienced Fullstack and React Native Developer

-Loves programming languages and focused on learning more about compilers, dynamic programming and AI.
+Loves programming languages and focused on learning more about compilers, and AI.

 #### Languages
     [Typescript, Python]

 #### Interested in
-    [Rust, python]
+    [Rust]